Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

-The NIRCam SEDs also constrain the [O~{ III}]+H$\beta$ EWs \citep[e.g.,][]{Simmonds2024} and the hydrogen ionizing photon production efficiency ($\xi_{\rm ion}$).
+The NIRCam SEDs also constrain the hydrogen ionizing photon production efficiency ($\xi_{\rm ion}$).
 Throughout this paper we use the most commonly definition of $\xi_{\rm ion}$ in literature: $\xi_{\rm ion}$ is the hydrogen ionizing photon production rate per unit intrinsic UV luminosity density at rest-frame $1500$~\AA\ ($L_{\rm UV}$), where $L_{\rm UV}$ is the observed UV luminosity (including both stellar and nebular continuum) corrected for dust attenuation (see \citealt{Chevallard2018} for definitions of various $\xi_{\rm ion}$).
-We derive the rest-frame [O~{ III}]+H$\beta$ EW $=249-5206$~\AA\ for the $61$ Ly$\alpha$ emitters at $4.9<z<6.5$, with a median of $1283$~\AA.
-This median [O~{ III}]+H$\beta$ EW is nearly $2$ times larger than the average EW of galaxies in the reionization era (EW $\simeq700-800$~\AA; e.g., \citealt{Labbe2013,DeBarros2019,Endsley2021a,Endsley2023a}), consistent with the very young luminosity-weighted ages inferred from models.
-We also find large ionizing photon production efficiencies for our Ly$\alpha$ emitters (median $\xi_{\rm ion}\simeq10^{25.6}$~erg$^{-1}$~Hz), consistent with the values ($\xi_{\rm ion}\simeq10^{25.4}-10^{25.6}$~erg$^{-1}$~Hz) inferred for $z\simeq5-6$ Ly$\alpha$ emitters \citep{Simmonds2023} and low-mass bursty galaxies \citep{Simmonds2024}.
-This indicates that the majority of our Ly$\alpha$ emitters at $4.9<z<6.5$ have hard ionizing spectra.
+We find large ionizing photon production efficiencies for our Ly$\alpha$ emitters at $4.9<z<6.5$ (median $\xi_{\rm ion}\simeq10^{25.6}$~erg$^{-1}$~Hz), comparable to the $z\gtrsim6$ population (median $\xi_{\rm ion}\simeq10^{25.5-25.7}$~erg$^{-1}$~Hz; e.g., \citealt{Endsley2023a,Simmonds2023,Tang2023}).
+The results indicate that the majority of our Ly$\alpha$ emitters at $4.9<z<6.5$ have hard ionizing spectra.
 We find that assuming a different SFH (e.g., a burst on top of more evolved stellar population or a non-parametric SFH) in SED fitting does not change the derived $\xi_{\rm ion}$ significantly.
 In Table~\ref{tab:sed} we present the galaxies properties inferred from \textsc{beagle} models for the $61$ Ly$\alpha$ emitters with H$\alpha$ detection at $4.9<z<6.5$.